Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-In the 13th century, the clog was initially used as a wooden flip-flop in feudal Japan.
+In the 13th century, feudal Japan initially used the clog as a wooden flip-flop.

 A few centuries later, the clog resurfaced in Europe as the 19th-century shoe of Dutch farmers.